 Greece

 Greece has been a crossroad for migrants, refugees and asylum seekers fleeing war, violence, persecution and economic and environmental disaster for decades.
-DRC has been present in Greece since 2015, when more than a million people fleeing conflict in the Middle East, South and Central Asia passed through the country, triggering the provision of emergency humanitarian support for the first time inside the European Union.
+DRC is present in Greece since 2015, when more than one million people fleeing conflict, poverty and despair in the Middle East, South and Central Asia passed through the country, triggering the provision of emergency humanitarian support for the first time inside the European Union.

 Current situation

-Land and sea arrivals through the Eastern Mediterranean route significantly decreased between 2019 and 2022, while the regulation and management of reception and integration have increasingly moved under governmental bodies and national authorities.
+Land and sea arrivals through the Eastern Mediterranean route is seen to be on the rise in 2023.
+At the same time, capacities to receive asylum-seekers are reduced and the regulation and management of reception and integration services have increasingly moved under national authorities.

 Core sectors Greece